Richard-Guignon/richard-guignon.github.io/index.md

 ---

-I'm Richard, UX Designer & Prototyper.
+I'm Richard, VR Product Designer & Prototyper.

-So I am in charge of researching, designing and prototyping interaction and new services.
+I am in charge of researching, designing and prototyping interaction and new services.

 ### Feel Free to Explore

-[Projects](/projects) — Some projects I have contributed during last years.

 [Resume](/resume) — Always open for amazing experiences.

-Patents - Soon...
+[Projects](/projects) — Some projects I have led during last years.

+[Patents](/patents) — Patents to which I contributed